 Taktsang is one of the most important Buddhist monasteries in Bhutan.
 It is situated on a vertical cliff 3000m north of Paro.
 The monastery was built in 1692.
-According to legend, Guru Rinpoche flew on this cliff from Tibet on the back of a tigress.
+According to legend, Guru Rinpoche flew on this cliff from Tibet on the back of a flaming tigress.

 2. Tsechus (Festivals)

 Tshechu is the annual religious festival in Bhutan.
 It is conducted in all the dzongs and major monasteries.
-Tshechus are social gathering where people from near and far gather to witness mask dances and cultural items.
+Tshechus are social gatherings where people from near and far gather to witness mask dances and cultural items.